aglegaspi/portfolio/Content/about/index.md

 ### Random Facts:

-* Got my start in the music business at the age of 15 after making numerous calls to my favorite artists management company.
+* Music is my first love and got my start in the music business at the age of 15.
+After making numerous calls to my favorite artists management company.

 * The first website I created was dedicated to the genre of dance music called Freestyle also known as Latin Hip Hop.
-I used the hosting service Tripod, make my graphics in Paint Shop Pro, multi-frame layout, and JavaScript.
+Used the hosting service Tripod, Paint Shop Pro for graphics, multi-frames, and JavaScript for a custom welcome message.

-* I love biking, cooking, making playlists, and sleep.
+* I love biking, cooking, making playlists, learning random information, cartoons, and reading The Hustle.

-* Use to currate playlists for actress/singer Vanessa Williams iPod before streaming as a thing.
+* Used to currate playlists for actress/singer Vanessa Williams iPod before streaming took over the world.